 It doesn’t take a genius to know that The Sisterhood of the Traveling Pants series isn’t exactly quality literature.
 One can simply glance at the cover and know as much.
-This is the fourth in the Traveling Pants series and the final book.
+Forever in Blue the Fourth Summer of the Sisterhood is the fourth in the Traveling Pants series and the final book.
 It traces the story of four best friends who have been friends virtually since birth and who are, in the first book, separating for their first summer.
 They find the pants which mysteriously fit them all and decide they will send the pants around to one another in their various locales.
 Now this is the fourth summer, after their freshman year in college.
 And the storyline, which was hardly solid to begin with, nose dives.

 The pacing is all over the place, with only two story lines seeming to actually go anywhere, while the other two basically have their one glory moment (in the first half of the book) and then stall until the other plot lines catch up.
 I can’t remember a book I’ve read recently where it seemed both so stretched out and crushed together at the same time.